Samsung/tizen-docs/docs/platform/release-notes/tizen-6-0-m1.md

 - Battery-Monitor framework
   - Support for fetching battery information for custom period has been added.
-  - Battery monitor APIs have been changed to return usage in mAh instead of percentage.
+  - Battery monitor API set has been changed to return usage in mAh instead of percentage.
-  - Support for C# APIs for battery monitor has been added.
+  - Support for C# API set for battery monitor has been added.
-  - Support for dumping battery information for external tools has been added.
+  - Support for estimating battery information for external tools has been added.
-    - Support of dumping approximate power usage per application id has been added.
+    - Support for estimating approximate power usage per application ID has been added.
-    - Support for dumping power usage per system resource has been added.
+    - Support for estimating power usage per system resource has been added.
     - Per-app statistics of state and events has been added.
-  - Following APIs have been changed to provide custom time period support & return usage in mAh
+  - Following API set has been changed to provide custom time period support and return usage in mAh.
     - API for fetching information for an application for a particular resource over a certain duration of time has been updated.
     - API for fetching total battery usage information of an application, combining all the resources over certain duration of time has been updated.
-    - API for fetching battery usage values for all the resources separately used by an application id for a certain duration has been updated.
+    - API for fetching battery usage values for all the resources separately used by an application ID for a certain duration has been updated.
     - API for fetching battery usage values for a particular resource over certain duration of time has been updated.
 - Contact Framework
   - Support for getting count for contact records has been added for better performance.
     - API for fetching count of searched records has been added.
     - API for fetching count of searched record with range has been added.
-    - APIs for fetching count for searched record with query have been added.
+    - API set for fetching count for searched record with query has been added.

 ### Fixes